hafeezkhan909/Test-time-Image-Refinement/README.md

 REFINED PROMPT: "<Your new prompt here>"
 ```

-You can add more in-context examples per category directly into this template.
+Inside `get_refined_prompt`, this template is selected per tag (condition): one branch for `single_object`, one for `two_object`, and one shared branch for the remaining tags (`position`, `colors`, `counting`, `color_attr`, and a few internal tag variants).
+All three branches currently hold the same template text, but they are separate code paths, so you can edit any one of them on its own, for example to add in-context examples specific to spatial reasoning prompts, without changing how the other conditions are judged.
 We found the model benefits from having more in-context examples, especially on the harder categories.

 ## Benchmark results

-**LLM-Grounded Diffusion benchmark** [4]:
+**LLM-Grounded Diffusion benchmark [4], TIR improving SD-1.5, SD-2.1, Flux, and DALL-E 3 (MLLM: GPT-4o):**

 | Method | Negation | Numeracy | Attribute | Spatial | Average |
 |---|---|---|---|---|---|